-The measurement of unbilled revenue is based on an estimate of the amount of electricity, water, gas and thermal delivered to customers but not yet billed.
+The measurement of unbilled revenue is based on an estimate of the amount of electricity, water, gas and thermal delivered to customers and power restoration services provided but not yet billed.
 These accrued amounts are presented as unbilled revenues under IFRS 15, Revenue from Contracts with Customers.
 The Corporation assesses unbilled revenue for impairment in accordance with IFRS 9, Financial Instruments.